 Saint Leo University Transfer Information

 Saint Leo University offers and accepts several different options for students to earn college credit toward their degree.
 Students can combine traditional in-classroom credits and other non-traditional credit methods to complete an undergraduate degree.
-New and Transfer students can take advantage of these options to save you time and money!
+New and Transfer students can take advantage of these options to save time and money!

 Up to 90 credits from education, experience and exams can be applied to a bachelor's degree program.
 This includes transfer coursework, exams, prior education, professional experience, or other means (credit maximums are applicable to each type of credit).
-Students must complete at minimum 25% of their degree-required credits in residency at Saint Leo University, half of which must be in the major, to earn the declared degree.
+Students must complete at minimum 25% of their degree-required credits in residency at Saint Leo University, half of which must be in the major, to earn the declared bachelor’s degree.

 Learn more about transferring credits for the following methods: